-\An earlier version of this paper circulated under the title "Privacy and Quality" and "Privacy Regulation and Quality Investment".
-We are grateful to Alessandro Acquisti, Rabah Amir, Anna d'Annunzio, Olivier Bonroy, Marc Bourreau, Grazia Cecere, Romain De Nijs, Sebastian Dengler, Jocelyn Donze, Nestor Duch-Brown, Andres Hervas-Drane, Bruno Jullien, Michael Kummers, Marc Lebourges, Matthieu Manant, Bertin Martens, Dimitrios Mavridis, Thierry Penard, Markus Reisinger, Mike Riordan, Rahim Talal, Curtis Taylor, and Jean Tirole for very useful comments and discussions.
-We also thank our audiences at various seminars and conferences for helpful comments and suggestions.
-Yassine Lefouili gratefully acknowledges the financial support of the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 670494), the Agence Nationale de la recherche (ANR) under grant ANR-17-EURE-0010 (Investissements d'Avenir program), the IDEI-Orange research partnership, and the TSE Digital Center.
-Leonardo Madio acknowledges financial support from the Unicredit & Universities Foscolo Europe fellowship.
+An earlier version of this paper circulated under the title "Privacy and Quality" and "Privacy Regulation and Quality Investment".
+We are grateful to the Editor, Alessandro Bonatti, and two anonymous referees for their insightful comments and suggestions.
+We would also like to thank Alessandro Acquisti, Rabah Amir, Anna d'Annunzio, Olivier Bonroy, Marc Bourreau, Grazia Cecere, Romain De Nijs, Sebastian Dengler, Jocelyn Donze, Nestor Duch-Brown, Andres Hervas-Drane, Bruno Jullien, Michael Kummers, Marc Lebourges, Matthieu Manant, Bertin Martens, Dimitrios Mavridis, Thierry Penard, Markus Reisinger, Mike Riordan, Rahim Talal, Curtis Taylor, and Jean Tirole for very useful comments and discussions.
+We also thank our audiences at various seminars and conferences for helpful comments and discussions.
+Yassine Lefouili gratefully acknowledges the financial support of the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 670494), the Agence Nationale de la Recherche (ANR) under grant ANR-17-EURE-0010 (Investissements d'Avenir program), the IDEI-Orange research partnership, and the TSE Digital Center.
+Leonardo Madio acknowledges financial support from Unicredit & Universities Foscolo Europe fellowship.
 The views expressed herein are solely those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of Kansas City or the Federal Reserve System.

-&lt;sup>†Toulouse School of Economics, University of Toulouse Capitole, 1, Esplanade de l'Université, 31080 Toulouse, Cedex 06, France.
+[†]Toulouse School of Economics, University of Toulouse Capitole, 1, Esplanade de l'Université, 31080 Toulouse, Cedex 06, France.
 Email: yassine.lefouili@tse-fr.eu.

-&lt;sup>‡Department of Economics and Management, University of Padova, Via del Santo, 33, 35123 Padova, Italy.
+[‡]Department of Economics and Management, University of Padova, Via del Santo, 33, 35123 Padova, Italy.
 Email: leonardo.madio@unipd.it.
 Other Affiliation: CESifo.

-Federal Reserve Bank of Kansas City.
+[§]Federal Reserve Bank of Kansas City.
 Email: yinglei.toh@kc.frb.org

-1. Introduction
+I. Introduction

 In recent years, data protection policies requiring firms to obtain users' informed consent for the collection and use of their data have emerged in various jurisdictions.
-Notable examples are the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the Brazilian General Data Protection Law (LGPD).
-Stronger obligations are also imposed in the European Union to large "gatekeeping firms" by the EU Digital Markets Act (DMA), which prohibits tracking end-users outside of the actual online service for targeted advertising in the absence of explicit user consent.
+Notable examples are the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the Brazilian General Data Protection Law (LGPD).1 Stronger obligations are also imposed in the European Union to large "gatekeeping firms" by the EU Digital Markets Act (DMA), which prohibits tracking end-users outside of the actual online service for targeted advertising in the absence of explicit user consent.

 A concern raised by many scholars and practitioners is that restrictions to data collection and usage may hamper data-driven investments in quality-enhancing innovation.
-For example, restricting data collection for ad targeting purposes can lower advertising effectiveness and, consequently, ad revenues (Goldfarb and Tucker, 2011; Johnson et al., 2020; Rafieian and Yoganarasimhan, 2021; Goldberg et al., 2022).
-If the firm's operations are primarily ad-financed, this reduction in revenues may dampen its incentives to invest and innovate (Castro, 2010; Athey, 2014; Kircher and Foerderer, 2022).
+For example, restricting data collection for ad targeting purposes can lower advertising effectiveness and, consequently, ad revenues [Goldfarb and Tucker, 2011, Johnson et al., 2020, Rafieian and Yoganarasimhan, 2021, Goldberg et al., 2022].
+If the firm's operations are primarily ad-financed, this reduction in revenues may dampen its incentives to invest and innovate [Castro, 2010, Athey, 2014, Kircher and Foerderer, 2022].2